Git/GitHub #

 -

-Once the problematic commit is found, end the bisect session
+Once the problematic commit is found, end the bisect session git bisect reset

 Commit Reversion #